-For most users, the built-in web server provided with the Cloud Server provides all the functionality they need.
+For most users, the built-in web server provided with the Pro Cloud Server provides all the functionality they require.
 It is also the easiest method to set up and use.

-However, the Cloud Server also provides the option of integrating with Internet Information Services (IIS).
-This is only recommended for users for whom the built-in authentication methods are insufficient, and who want to use Windows Active Directory or certificate-based authentication (see the Import User IDs from Active Directory Help topic).
+However, the Pro Cloud Server also provides the option of integrating with Internet Information Services (IIS).
+This is recommended only for users for whom the built-in authentication methods are insufficient, and who want to use Windows Active Directory or certificate-based authentication (see the Import User IDs from Active Directory Help topic).
 Note that the use of IIS does not eliminate the login process, and users must still enter their user IDs and passwords.

-To configure IIS to host the Cloud Service, you must first set the SparxCloudLink.sseap file to refer to the Cloud Service, and then in Windows open the Internet Information Services (IIS) Manager and configure it to send requests to the appropriate module.
+To configure IIS to host the Pro Cloud Server, you must first set the SparxCloudLink.sseap file to refer to the Pro Cloud Server, and then in Windows open the Internet Information Services (IIS) Manager and configure it to send requests to the appropriate module.
 Depending on your preferences you can choose either an HTTP Module or an ISAPI module.

 Prior to setting up HTTP or ISAPI, these settings must be made in IIS:

 - Application Pool settings

 - Feature settings

 - Set up a Certificate